f5devcentral/i2ac/ISSUE_TEMPLATE.md

 # Check out [Super NetOps](https://f5.com/supernetops)

 ## Keep an eye out for Super NetOps Champions:

 @mcgonagle @delgadillo22 @0xhiteshpatel

-## Enter to win a $50 Dollar AMEX Gift Card By Providing Feedback
+## Enter to win a $50 Dollar AMEX Gift Card By Providing Feedback Below and via a Pull Request
 <!--- Please Provide as much feedback as possible via a pull request. -->